deepavadakan/Data-Journalism-D3/README.md

 # D3-Challenge

->  Build an interactive scatter plot to explore health risks facing particular demographics.
+>  Build an interactive scatter plot to explore health risks facing particular demographics using D3 techniques.

 ## Table of contents